 4. Install property technology throughout the building

 Your building won’t be suitable for the modern-day remote worker if it’s not equipped with the latest smart building technology!
-At a time when technology has made working remotely possible for the masses, go one step further and use technology to streamline and improve residents’ quality of life.
+During a time when technology has made working remotely possible for the masses, go one step further and use technology to streamline and improve residents’ quality of life.

 As the work-from-home trend continues to grow, it’s finally time to invest in property technology (proptech) amenities.
 Not only can proptech elevate residential life, but its contactless and touchless features follow the health guidelines that will remain in place for years to come.